 The most visited places by tourists in EuropeNotre Dame in Paris.
 St. Peter's Basilica in Vatican City in Rome.
+It has more than 38,000 specimens dating from the prehistoric era to a modern world.

 The Eiffel Tower is one of the most famous places in France.
 Located in the heart of the Champ de Mars in Paris, the wrought iron tower was originally built to serve as the entrance to the 1889 World's Fair.
 Engineer Gustave Eiffel received a lot of criticism for his design, and people called it a monstrosity and an impossible task: at the time of construction, the 324-meter-high tower (equivalent to an 81-story building) was the tallest structure in the world.
 With an exterior wall height of 48 meters and a base area of 24,000 square meters, the Colosseum is an imposing structure.

 At the peak of its glory, it contained a velarium (a retractable awning to protect spectators during bad weather) and a thick wooden floor covered with sand.
 Under this floor, an underground maze of tunnels held animals and gladiators before the fights.
 The prehistoric monument of Stonehenge is one of the most famous monuments in the United Kingdom.
 Built between 3000 to.
-C.

 and in 2000 to.
 C., Stonehenge is located in an area of England known for its many burial mounds.
 The purpose of Stonehenge remains a mystery.
 Archaeologists believe it could have been a cemetery dating back to 3000 BC.